Jean Danjou: The Battle of Camarón

 At noon, Danjou was shot in the chest and died.
 His soldiers continued to fight until 6 p.m. despite overwhelming odds and extreme heat.
 The 60 men, who had had nothing to eat or drink since the day before, resisted many charges of the Mexican army.
 The last five survivors were all down to their very last bullet.
 Instead of dishonoring themselves, they decided to charge with fixed bayonets.
 When they did, the Mexican commander ordered his troops to cease fire.
-Out of admiration for their courage, he spared the surviving men and allowed them to form an honour guard for the body of Captaine Danjou.
+Out of admiration for their courage, he spared the surviving men and allowed them to form an honour guard for the body of Captain Danjou.
 They were released to return to France.
 This story has become legendary in French military history.

 Danjou was buried on 3 May 1863 in Camarón.

 Commemoration of the battle

 A commemorative marble plaque is affixed to the facade of the birthplace of Captain Danjou, in Chalabre (Aude, France).
-Every year, as close as possible to April 30, a squad of the Regiment of the french Foreign Legion at Castelnaudary comes to pay him military honors and the colonel of the regiment lays a wreath at the foot of the facade.
+Every year, as close as possible to April 30, a squad of the Regiment of the French Foreign Legion at Castelnaudary comes to pay him military honors and the colonel of the regiment lays a wreath at the foot of the facade.
 Other commemorations also take place in Aubagne (Bouches-du-Rhone, France) where the headquarters of the Legion is located.

 After the battle, a Mexican named Ramirez discovered and took Danjou's wooden hand.
 Ramirez was soon arrested and the hand retrieved by Lieutenant Karl Grübert of the Austrian army, which replaced the Foreign Legion in this conflict on 17 July 1865.
 Today, Danjou's wooden hand is paraded annually on April 30, Camerone Day.

 Prosthetic hand

 When the Legion moved to France, Danjou's wooden hand was taken to Aubagne, where it remains in the Legion Museum of Memory.
 The hand is the most cherished artifact in Legion history, and the prestige and honor granted to a Legionnaire to carry it on parade in its protective case is among the greatest bestowed on a Legionnaire.

 30 April is celebrated as "Camerone Day", an important day for the Legionnaires, when the wooden prosthetic hand of Capitaine Danjou is brought out for display.

-Captain Danjou appears in Ian Colquhoun's 2014 historical novel 'Le Boudin - The Demons of Camerone' - Colquhoun, like Danjou, is an amputee.
+Captain Danjou appears in Ian Colquhoun's 2014 historical novel 'Le Boudin – The Demons of Camerone' – Colquhoun, like Danjou, is an amputee.